kuhlaid/jocoknow/docs/curation-tools/CURATED-checklist.md

 In this step, consider the file formats in the dataset to make them more interoperable, reusable, preservation friendly, and non-proprietary when possible.<sup>[1](#footnote-1)</sup> Common TRANSFORM steps include:

 - Identify specialized file formats and their restrictions (e.g., Is the software freely available?
 If so, link to it or archive it alongside the data)
-- Propose open source or more reusable formats when appropriate
+- Propose open-source or more reusable formats when appropriate
 - Retain original file formats

 #### Footnote 1